Charles Curtin, Executive Director

 Anna Drexler-Dreis, Programs Manager

 Anna’s personal commitment to the environment began during her childhood, running and hiking the shores of Lake Michigan and Cape Cod.
 Finishing high school early, she traveled to the South Pacific to work on organic farms, which she revisited after graduating with a B.S. in Natural Resources Management from Colorado State University.
 Her love for studying and protecting the environment was reaffirmed when she worked for the Colorado State Forest Service studying the mountain pine beetle epidemic in northern Colorado.
 Now, working to protect Grand County’s open space, water, wildlife and agricultural values through conservation easements could not be a better fit for her.
 She loves to summit peaks, telemark ski, work in her gardens, and run in the forest.
-Anna is currently enrolled at Western State Colorado University, seeking a Master’s Degree in Environmental Management where she is coordinating a stream restoration project on the Fraser River.
+Anna currently has a Master’s Degree in Environmental Management from Western State Colorado University, where she coordinated a stream restoration project on the Fraser River.
 She also sits on the Board of Directors for the Colorado River Headwaters Chapter of Trout Unlimited.

 Diane LeDuc, Bookkeeper/Office Manager